biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

-# Alphabets in SeqAn {#tutorial_alphabets}
+# Alphabets in BioC++ {#core_alphabets}

 ***Learning Objective:***

-In this tutorial we look at alphabets and you will learn how to work with nucleotides and amino acids in SeqAn.
+In this tutorial we look at alphabets and you will learn how to work with nucleotides and amino acids in BioC++.
-We guide you through the most important properties of SeqAn's alphabets and show you the different implemented types.
+We guide you through the most important properties of BioC++'s alphabets and show you the different implemented types.
 After completion, you will be able to use the alphabets inside of STL containers and to compare alphabet values.

-\tutorial_head{Easy, 45 min, \ref setup, None}
+\tutorial_head{Easy, 45 min, \ref core_setup, None}

 The links on this page mostly point straight into the API documentation which you should use as a reference.
 The code examples and assignments are designed to provide some practical experience with our interface